 How is melanoma treated?

 All suspected melanomas of the skin are treated with surgery which is usually performed under local anaesthetic on an outpatient basis.
 Following surgery the lesion removed is examined by pathologists.
 If malignant melanoma is present then further surgery may be needed.
+This may be under local anaesthetic again or require a general anaesthetic.

 Patients who have had melanoma are offered regular (every 3 to 4 months) check ups to detect any recurrence of malignant melanoma and advise on treatment.